sh6khan/git-cheat-sheet/README.md

 Feel free to add onto this little guide if you just happed to find the next big trick with GIT, I know myself and many others who are very confused about git could definetly use the help! :)

 #GIT and GITHUB
 Im am going to break this into two sections, one is GIT version control and the other is GITHUB.
-I find that the two are different enough that they each warrent seperate sections. for the first section we will simply be talking about all the ways that you can use GIT to version control your app, so that if you ever make a mistake everything will still be all good.
-The second section on GITHUB will be more on how to fork repos , and contribute to other repos.
+I find that the two are different enough that they each warrent seperate sections. for the first section we will simply be talking about all the ways that you can use GIT to version control your app, so that if you ever make a mistake everything will be okay.
+The second section on GITHUB will be more on how to fork repos, and contribute to other repos.
 I will also be talking about the ways that you review other peoples code and how to make pull requests

 #Starting
 Starting is super eazy... that is if you have a mac !
 If you dont have a mac and are running Windows, then there is a very simple solution...
 Buy a mac !! (the new ones are like super thin)

-open up your terminal to see exactly what version you have of git with
+open up your terminal to see exactly what version you have of git
 ```
 $ git --version
 git version 1.9.5 (Apple Git-50.3)